-• Prereq: Integrated Math 2
+• Prereq: Recommendation from teacher

-Description: This course covers the following topics in depth.
-Topics include systems of inequalities, quadratics, polynomials, radical and rational functions, and exponential functions.
-There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real-world context.
-This course is designed to prepare students for a transitional course for college level mathematics.
+Description: This course will cover the following topics: quadratics, systems of equations, polynomials, measurement, angle relationships, various geometric figures and their properties, area and volume, trigonometry, congruence, and similarities probability, and data analysis.
+There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real world context.
 NCAA Clearinghouse Approved Course